MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/arg-max-aggregation-function.md

 | TEXAS                | 36.4607  | DARROUZETT           |
 | ...             | ...    | ...            |

-Find the last time an event with a direct death happened in each state showing all the columns.
+Find the last time an event with a direct death happened in each state, showing all the columns.

 :::moniker range="azure-data-explorer"
 > [!div class="nextstepaction"]